Tombert/tombert.github.io2/_posts/2015-04-17-almost-hacked.markdown

 date:   2015-04-17 21:14:32
 ---

-There has been an active fight against the use of Skype as a general communication platform since its purchase by Microsoft.
+My brain has been enduring an active fight against the use of Skype as a general communication platform since its purchase by Microsoft.
 My reasoning was simple: I was afraid that Microsoft would start to gimp the other platforms' clients, and that fear has largely come to pass, at least in the Linux world, and the wake of the takeover has led to a crash-prone and buggy platform that only exists for legacy reasons.

 Due to this frustration, in addition to the 2013 leaks by Edward Snowden, has led me to start up an XMPP server.
 Registration will be open soon, send me an email if you want access now.